pytorch/pytorch/README.md

 Please remember that at this stage, this is an invite-only closed alpha, and please don't distribute code further.
 This is done so that we can control development tightly and rapidly during the initial phases with feedback from you.

-## What is PyTorch?
+## About PyTorch?

+PyTorch is a python package with the goal of providing GPU-optimized Tensor computation and deep learning.
+You can reuse your favorite python packages such as numpy, scipy and Cython to extend PyTorch to your own needs, or use the simple extension API that we provide.

-PyTorch is a library that consists of the following components:
+At a granular level, PyTorch is a library that consists of the following components:

 | \_                       | \_ |
 | ------------------------ | --- |